slowernews/wisdom-tldr/chapters/chapter_3_action.md

 As we know, the map is not the territory.
 A map can be seen as a symbol or index of a place, not an icon.

-“A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.” -- Alfred Korzybski
+> *'A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.' -- Alfred Korzybski*

 mapa mental!